mussatto/mussatto.github.io/_posts/2016-10-04-spring-boot-h2-console.markdown

 {% endhighlight %}

-Then the database's connection URI and login information:
+Then the database's connection URI and login information in application.properties:

 {% highlight properties %}